-This post was written by Zane Landin, Intern at Speaks 2 Inspire:
+This blog was written by Zane Landin, Intern, Speaks 2 Inspire:

 In 2007, the United Nations declared April 2nd to be World Autism Awareness Day.
 This holiday celebrates and commemorates the important contributions that people with autism provide across the globe.
 It’s also an opportunity to shed light on the oppression and countless barriers that people with autism face.

 By understanding their lived experiences, we can produce a framework on which to better support the autistic community.
 Proactive changes are the key to creating a world that is more accessible and understanding for people with autism and other neurodiverse disabilities.

 COVID-19 catalyzed inequalities by reducing (or altogether discontinuing) school, community, and home-based services.
 During the pandemic, we learned the integral importance of advocating for inclusive, diverse, and accessible practices.
 We all deserve opportunities and spaces to shine and thrive.
 Our world will not move forward until we consider the perspectives and experiences of people with autism.

 At Speaks 2 Inspire, we are committed to empowering the next generation of young adults and normalizing mental health conversations.
 This includes supporting people with autism.
 Studies show that neurodiverse people are more susceptible to bullying, suicide, and substance abuse.
 Research also reveals that people with autism are more likely to experience mental health issues than the general population, with rates around 50 to 70%.